 Bioluminescence is a natural phenomenon in which light is produced by a chemical reaction.
 It requires an enzyme called luciferase and a substrate called luciferin.
-These two molecules can be found in diverse species all over the world, such as beetles and fungi but most often in marine animals like jelly fish, deep-sea fish, shrimp and so forth.
+These two molecules can be found in diverse species all over the world, such as beetles and fungi but most often in marine animals like jellyfish, deep-sea fish, shrimp and so forth.
 However, the species most known for its bioluminescence is probably the firefly.
-These animals use luminescence to signal various behaviours such as defence or attraction.
+These animals use luminescence to signal various behaviors such as defense or attraction.

 What is bioluminescence microscopy used to visualize?

 As I mentioned, luciferases are proteins and they are encoded by DNA so they can be used in a similar way to fluorescence proteins, such as green fluorescent protein (GFP) and red fluorescent protein (RFP).
 But the light that is created by these bioluminescence proteins is very limited and so until now, the processes that you could visualize had to be really slow – if it takes you 20 minutes to capture an image, you cannot capture a process that happens in seconds.

 So, what people have used bioluminescence for until now is mostly to look at gene expression in day and night cycles, famously known as circadian rhythms.
 A large number of genes are up- or down-regulated over these 24-hour cycles, and these changes happen over periods of hours.
 Using other methods, it was possible to capture the signal of a large group of cells.
 However, with bioluminescence microscopy people can look at the rhythms of every individual cell and also the whole population of cells under study.